So here it is, our air ride suspension guide. Learn everything you need to know about changing your car’s ride height with air bags.

 Nowadays most cars go for a 4-way system.
 We’ve also talked about the fact that some systems incorporate digital management and others use valves or solenoids, but what’s important is that each configuration takes a different approach to installation.

 It’s also good to remember that you can adapt each of these set-ups to your particular application with different size airlines and tanks, or the use of multiple tanks and compressors.
 In their very purest forms, though, there’s four basic ‘single-tank-single-compressor’ set-ups: manual (paddle valve), solenoid-controlled, digital-pressure and pressure/ride height-sensing digital management systems.
 Here’s what they look like…

 Air ride suspension maintenance

 The problem is that all compressors create moisture and it will often accumulate in the tank before being pushed around the whole system.
-Luckily all modern tanks should utilise a separate valve at the bottom, which should be periodically drained.
+Luckily all modern tanks should utilize a separate valve at the bottom, which should be periodically drained.
 It’s best to do this after ‘airing out’ your car and, in most cases, this will shed any fluid lurking in the system.
-Some kits also come with various water traps to be installed in between the compressor and tank or the tank and manifold.
+Some kits also come with various water traps in between the compressor and tank or the tank and manifold.